Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 You can confirm this by looking at the `ip` and `expire` query parameters in the URL, which contain the (redacted) client's IP address and the expiration timestamp, respectively.
 While it may be temping, these values cannot be changed manually to lift the restrictions, because their integrity is protected by a special checksum signature parameter called `sig`.
 Trying to change any of the parameters enumerated inside `sparams` without correctly updating the signature will also result in a `403 Forbidden` error.

 Nevertheless, the steps outlined so far should be enough to resolve most YouTube videos and download them to your local storage.
-There are a few more things to consider though, but I'll cover them in the next section.
+There are a few more things to consider though, but I'll cover that in the next section.

-## Descrambling the signature & Age-restricted videos
+## Breaking the limits

 // Explain how using ANDROID client helps